msmdev/pyGPCCA/README.rst

 Markov State Models (MSM) enable the identification and analysis of metastable states and related kinetics in a very instructive manner.
 They are widely used, e.g. to model molecular or cellular kinetics.
 Common state-of-the-art Markov state modeling methods and tools are very well suited to model reversible processes in closed equilibrium systems.
 However, most are not well suited to deal with non-reversible or even non-autonomous processes of non-equilibrium systems.
 To get over this shortcoming, the Generalized Robust Perron Cluster Cluster Analysis (G-PCCA) was developed.
-The G-PCCA method implemented in the pyGPCCA program readily handles equilibrium as well as non-equilibrium data by utilizing real Schur vectors instead of eigenvectors. pyGPCCA enables the semiautomatic coarse graining of transition matrices representing the dynamics of the system under study.
-Utilizing pyGPCCA, metastable states as well as cyclic kinetics can be identified and modeled.
+The G-PCCA method implemented in the *pyGPCCA* program readily handles equilibrium as well as non-equilibrium data by utilizing real Schur vectors instead of eigenvectors. *pyGPCCA* enables the semiautomatic coarse graining of transition matrices representing the dynamics of the system under study.
+Utilizing *pyGPCCA*, metastable states as well as cyclic kinetics can be identified and modeled.

 Installation
 ------------